Pattern 100 Zlotych 1966 MW "Mieszko and Dabrowka". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1966 "Mieszko and Dabrowka" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 348 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 3,100.
-Bidding took place May 18, 2024.
+The record price belongs to the lot 2929 sold at the Stary Sklep auction for PLN 3,500.
+Bidding took place October 14, 2023.

 Сondition